Defite/bom-bom/README.md

 `npm run bom_bom`

-Get files from targer dir and rewrite 'em w/o BOM.
+Get files from target dir and rewrite 'em w/o BOM.
 Hooray.

 ## Check for BOM

-To be ensured that final file doesn't contain BOM, you can use eslint:
+To be ensured that final file/files doesn't contain BOM, you can use eslint:

 `npm run lint`